stefanofa/next-sitemap/README.md

 #### Building sitemaps with pnpm

-When using pnpm you need to create a `.npmrc` file in the root of your project if you want to use a postbuild step:
+When using pnpm<9 you need to create a `.npmrc` file in the root of your project if you want to use a postbuild step:

 ```
 //.npmrc